chrishenri/rw3d_manual/docs/source/methods.rst

 `````````````

 The appropriate determination of the time step between two particle jumps is essential for the RWPT method to properly solve the ADE.
 In general, the smaller the time step, the better.
 The choice in this time step determination is left to the user.
-The time step can be made constant.
+The time step (:math:`\Delta t`) can be made constant.
 This has to be used with caution.

 To gain in efficiency and insure a good representation of key processes, we implemented few methods, based on characteristic times, that allows a generally satisfactorily estimation of the time step size while preserving computational efficiency.
 Time steps can take in consideration the advective characteristic time (:math:`t_{c,adv}`), the dispersive characteristic time (:math:`t_{c,disp}`), the reactive characteristic times (:math:`t_{c,kf}`, :math:`t_{c,kd}`) and the mass transfer characteristic time (:math:`t_{c,mt}`).